 Hyperfocal Distance Calculator

-Finds the closest focus distance at which your lens keeps everything from half that distance to infinity acceptably sharp.
-Essential for landscape and street photographers who want maximum front-to-back sharpness.
+Finds the closest focus distance at which a lens keeps everything from half that distance to infinity acceptably sharp.
+Essential for landscape and street photographers seeking maximum front-to-back sharpness.

 About this calculator